Thrush on Nipples

 To swab or not to swab

 In the study by Jiménez et al taking swabs from nipples or culturing samples of breast milk did not show an association between typical thrush symptoms and the presence of yeast.
 Both Candida species and Staphylococcus (a bacteria associated with mastitis) can be found on normal healthy skin.
-Amir et al says consider skin swabs for persistent infection to rule out methicillin-resistant Staphylococcus aureus or Herpes simplex (Amir et al, 2024).
+Amir et al says consider skin swabs for persistent infection to rule out methicillin-resistant Staphylococcus aureus (MRSA) or Herpes simplex (Amir et al, 2024).

 Thrush treatments

-Medical treatments
+Antifungal treatments

-Most breastfeeding resources discuss how a mother and baby can pass a thrush infection back and forth between them and therefore both should be treated at the same time.2627 However others say there is no data to support this thinking (Thomas, 2013) and there is no reason to treat a baby’s mouth unless there are obvious signs of fungal growth.28 Thrush usually responds well to treatment.
+Most breastfeeding resources discuss how a mother and baby can pass a thrush infection back and forth between them and therefore both should be treated at the same time.2728 However others say there is no data to support this thinking (Thomas, 2013), or that thrush is not contagious (Mitchell, 2025) and there is no reason to treat a baby’s mouth unless there are obvious signs of fungal growth (Douglas, Vol 18: 1–29 2022).

 #1 National Institute for Health and Care Excellence (NICE)